 We’d argue that it helps you clarify your stance on complex subjects, which is no bad thing in the sales process.
 More than that, it will prove that you know what you’re talking about and keep you top-of-mind.

 Pareto’s principle in full effect: Content is only valuable when it is read, so spend time making sure that happens.
 Share it on social, send it directly to people, post it on public platforms.
 And if you spent 80% of your time doing this, over 20% writing or capturing the thing in the first place, you’d make most marketers pretty happy.

 Create, distribute, interact.
 Say it with me.
 Create, distribute, interact.

 Now that you’ve successfully engaged some folks – which is the hard bit – now go ahead and chat with them.
 You’d be crazy not to.
 You might recommend further content or even other suppliers.
 Remember, the goal is to gain trust.

 Testimonials & case studies

-Wherever possible, ensure to convert your successes into tangible proof.
+Wherever possible, convert your successes into tangible proof.
 A case study is better than a testimonial; a testimonial is better than a logo.
 The greater the level of specificity, the more value the recommendation will have.